 self-isolate until you receive a negative test result.

 Learn more about symptoms and who should get tested.

-NSW Health will send an SMS to people who need to follow specific health advice.
-If you receive a message from NSW Health, it is important that you follow the advice in that message.
+If you receive a text message from NSW Health, you must you follow the advice in that text message.

 People who have been to a venue around the same time as a person with COVID-19 will receive a COVID-19 case alert from Service NSW.
 The alert provides general health advice to monitor for symptoms and get tested if symptoms appear.

 People who have received a Service NSW COVID-19 case alert do not need to contact the business, or their family and friends about the alert.

 Businesses that receive a Service NSW COVID-19 case alert should continue to follow their COVID-19 Safety Plan, undertake cleaning, inform staff and remind them to monitor for symptoms.
 Businesses do not need to contact customers, NSW Health or SafeWork NSW as a result of receiving a Service NSW case alert.

 Read more about Service NSW app COVID-19 case alerts at Service NSW - COVID Safe Check-in.

 Remember, everyone should continue to take steps to help protect themselves and their community: